-We are pleased to announce working groups from Airbus, BT and Leonardo.
-During QIL 2018, we will be joined by almost 50 industry representatives and academic specialists to discuss the following topics:
+During QIL 2018, we hosted working groups fromAirbus, BT and Leonardo.
+We were joined by almost 50 industry representatives and academic specialists to discuss the following topics: